 More recently we have acquired two cars to assist us in carrying larger items and items in bulk.
 The four wheeled vehicles are also used to keep the service running during poor weather conditions.

 Our volunteers don’t ride their own bikes, they ride bikes owned and maintained by our charity.

-We currently operate a fleet consisting of four bikes; two BMW F800GTs, one BMW R1150 and an older 650cc Honda Deauville, the latter now used solely for display purposes.
+We currently operate a fleet consisting of five bikes; two BMW F800GTs, one Yamaha FJR1300, one BMW R1150 and an older 650cc Honda Deauville, the latter now used solely for display purposes.

 These are ‘tourer-style’ motorcycles designed to be ridden for extended periods and distances, that offer some protection from the worst of the weather and which have reasonable luggage capacity.

 Our bikes have full, high visibility markings in order to ensure they can be easily identified as ‘Blood Bikes’ and to help our riders and their precious cargo be seen and stay safe.

 As our funding increases, the fleet will expand.
 There is no particular brand or model that Blood Bike groups use, so we’ll keep an eye out for the right bike - at the right price!

 If any rider is ‘on call’ for several consecutive nights, they may choose to take possession of the NBB bike for the duration of that time and to keep the bike at their home location, so that they can respond immediately to a request for assistance.
 They would need to have a garage or other secure place to store the bike in these circumstances.